 “Si, mordida… a bribe.
 They make extra money.
 Everybody pay mordida,” he says as he hands the second five-dollar bill back to me.
 Mordida is a good term.
 It means to bribe, but it also means to bite.
 I guess they are the same in these situations.

 I push the money back to him.
 “Para la problema.
 Para usted.”
 I think I said it right.
 He handled the situation well.
 I wanted him to keep the extra money.
 I would still have to pay for the truck and gas that he “rented” from his cousin.
-Later ten dollars would cover the four-hour round trip toward the town of David, near the Costa Rica boarder.
+Later ten dollars would cover the four-hour round trip toward the town of David, near the Costa Rica border.

 We had started in Canazas, a corregimiento, or small town, in the province of Veraguas, Panama.